Asymptotic analysis for the generalized Langevin equation with singular potentials: Geometric Ergodicity

 In turn, this suggests $\psi$ satisfies

 A candidate for the above inequality is given by \cite{herzog2017ergodicity}

+We refer the reader to \cite{herzog2017ergodicity} for the derivation of $\psi$ in more detail.
 While this choice of $\psi$ works well for Lennard-Jones and Riesz potentials, it is not applicable to the class of log functions, of which, the Coulomb potential in dimension $d=2$ is a well-known example.